SELF-Technology/self-chain-public/docs/technical-docs/self-chain/SELF_Chain_Architecture.md

 SELF has adopted a **Local-First Storage Architecture** that prioritizes true data sovereignty and performance:

 #### Core Principles
-- **Your Data, Your Server**: All user data stays on their personal Hetzner VPS
+- **Your Data, Your Server**: All user data stays on the user's personal private cloud instance
 - **No External Dependencies**: No reliance on IPFS, OrbitDB, or token-based storage
 - **Performance First**: Local database queries in milliseconds, not seconds
 - **Optional Backups**: Users choose who to trust with encrypted backups